 Find out why you’re doing the things you’re doing daily.
-Ignore everyone else who is messing with your pace.
+Ignore everyone and everything that is messing with your pace.

 Lesson #2: Talent Is Only The Starting Point

-You maybe know how to paint stuff.
-I’m happy about you.
+You know how to paint stuff?
+I’m happy for you.
 People all over the world will pay good bucks for a good painting.
 However, talent can bring you only to a certain stage.